f5devcentral/f5-agility-labs-xc/docs/class4/module2/lab1-guidedwaf.rst

    .. image:: _static/screenshot-global-vip-public-security-events.png

-   Clicking on the arrow to the left of a security event will expand the details.
+#.
+Click on the arrow to the left of a security event to expand the details.

    .. image:: _static/screenshot-global-vip-public-security-events-details.png
       :width: 100%